Sthanasis/react-dashboard/README.md

 # Disney Characters Dashboard

-## About

-A react app that displays disney characters fetched from `https://disneyapi.dev/`
+A react app that displays disney characters using the `https://disneyapi.dev/` api

 ## Prerequisites